iarlyy/snkchallenge/README.md

 # cd /opt/snkchallenge
 # docker-compose up -d
 ```
-Now you are be able to access the web interface:
+Now you are able to access the web interface:
 - http://SERVER_IP_ADDRESS:8080

 ### Automating and Scaling
 To automate all building process and introduce scaling to our project we are going to use Saltstack as orquestrator.
 SaltStack is an orchestration and automation platform to manage all layers of the data center infrastructure.
-It can be used to manage and automate infrastructure and applications, Internet of things, dynamic storage, software-defined networking, server security, hardening and compliance, high performance computing and much more.
+It can be used to manage and automate infrastructure and applications, Internet of things, software-defined networking, server security, compliance and much more.

 A minimum saltstack infrastructure is composed by:
 - salt-master - Server side application responsible for compiling host states and triggering the enforcement of the states on the minions